Every year at this time I trace the final days leading to the first use of the atomic bomb against Hiroshima and

 Nagasaki in August 1945.
 In this way the fateful, and in my

 view, tragic decisions made by President Truman, his advisers,

 and others, can be judged

 some know, this is a subject that I

 have explored in hundreds of articles, thousands of

 posts, and in three books, since 1984: Hiroshima in America (with Robert Jay Lifton), Atomic Cover-up and last year's Hollywood epic, The Beginning or the End.
 Now I've directed an award-winning documentary.

 July 22, 1945: Still at Potsdam, Secretary of War Stimson meets with Prime Minister Churchill, who says that he was baffled by President Truman's sudden change in getting tough, almost bullying, with Stalin--but after he learned of successful first A-bomb test at Trinity he understood and endorsed it.

-also cheered by "accelerated" timetable for use of bomb against
+also cheered by "accelerated" timetable for use of the bomb against

-striking off Kyoto (which he had visited and loved) from the target list because of its cultural importance.
+striking off the city of Kyoto (which he had visited and loved) from the target list because of its cultural importance.